-HPV can cause cancer in men and women including anal, vulvar, penile, oral, and vaginal cancers.
-Women are most likely to get cervical cancer, while men are most likely to be diagnosed cancer in the back of the throat.
-No one wants to hear they have cancer and the HPV vaccine can prevent more than 90 percent of HPV-related cancers.1
+HPV can cause various types of cancer in both men and women, including anal, vulvar, penile, oral, and vaginal cancers.
+Women are most likely to get cervical cancer, whereas in men, the cancer is most likely to involve the back of the throat.
+The HPV vaccine can prevent more than 90 percent of HPV-related cancers.1

-You should vaccinate your child for HPV between nine and 13 years old because this is when they will have the best immune response.
-During these years, preteens and teens will also get the meningococcal and tetanus, diphtheria, and whooping cough (Tdap) vaccines to make sure they are protected before they are exposed to these viruses.2
+Your child should be vaccinated for HPV between ages nine and 13 years because this is when they will have the best immune response.
+During these years, preteens and teens will also get the tetanus, diphtheria, and whooping cough (Tdap) and meningococcal vaccines to make sure they are protected before their likelihood of exposure to these viruses increases.2

-In the last 10 years, the HPV vaccine has been given more than 100 million times.
-The Centers for Disease Control and Prevention (CDC) and the Food and Drug Administration (FDA) closely watch for negative side effects and reactions to the vaccine, and publically report any safety concerns.
-To date, the vaccine is found to be safe and effective.
+Since the HPV vaccine was licensed, it has been given more than 120 million times.
+The Centers for Disease Control and Prevention (CDC) and the Food and Drug Administration (FDA) closely watch for negative side effects and reactions to the vaccine, and publicly report any safety concerns.
+To date, the vaccine has been found to be safe and effective.

 As with any vaccine, there are possible side effects like pain at the injection site, fever, dizziness, headache, or muscle pain.
 These side effects are associated with almost any adolescent vaccine.

-The effectiveness of the HPV vaccine is closely studied.
-Children between the ages of nine and 13 have a better immune response to the vaccine and are better protected against future infection.
-The vaccine has only been available for 10 years, but studies show that the children who were vaccinated 10 years ago are still highly protected against the virus today.3
+Children who get the vaccine between the ages of nine and 13 have a better immune response to the vaccine and are better protected against future infection.
+Studies show that the children who were vaccinated 10 years ago are still highly protected against the virus today.3